-As parents, we're always looking for places where our kids can learn while also having fun.
-Happily, Long Island is home to several museums that cater to a younger crowd.
+Nothing is better for parents than exposing our children to culture while also having fun.
+Lucky for us, Long Island is home to several museums that cater to a younger crowd.
 In fact, many of these sites offer hands-on, interactive exhibits and activities for children of all ages to enjoy.

 From air and space, to science and trains, these spots offer special exhibits and programs that will keep children actively engaged, entertained and educated.
 For more inside fun, take a look at our Indoor Guide as well as our Event Calendar.

 Cradle of Aviation Museum - Garden City

 A living museum that recreates Long Island's aviation history, the Cradle of Aviation is sure to delight your little flight and space enthusiasts alike.
 Planes are suspended from midair in the all-glass atrium as you enter.
 Check out the IMAX theater for kid-friendly showings or the X-Ride Theater for riders 36" or taller.
 Annual events such as the Pumpkin Smash attract kids from all over Long Island.
 For young kids, there's even a separate play space.
 Daily and annual memberships available.
 Birthday parties are also held here.